Department Name: 40113:Opioid Abuse Research Strategic Invstmnt

 Required License/Registration/Certification :

-Expereince in managing large-scale research projects.
+Experience in managing large-scale research projects with human subjects.
 Graduate degree in related field desirable.

 University Community of Inclusion:

 The University of Kentucky is committed to a diverse and inclusive workforce by ensuring all our students, faculty, and staff work in an environment of openness and acceptance.
 We strive to foster a community where people of all backgrounds, identities, and perspectives can feel secure and welcome.
 We also value the well-being of each of our employees and are dedicated to creating a healthy place to work, learn and live.
 In the interest of maintaining a safe and healthy environment for our students, employees, patients and visitors the University of Kentucky is a Tobacco & Drug Free campus.

 As an Equal Opportunity Employer, we strongly encourage veterans, individuals with disabilities, women, and all minorities to consider our employment opportunities.

 Any candidate offered a position may be required to pass pre-employment screenings as mandated by University of Kentucky Human Resources.
 These screenings may include a national background check and/or drug screen.